 The equity curve is a log scale.
 When you have assets that have risen as much as Bitcoin, you need to use logarithmic charts, not linear.
 The difference is enormous:

-An optimization reveals that the best results come by using an average less than 20 days.
+An optimization reveals that the best results come by using an average of fewer than 20 days.
 The best result was using five days, which had a CAGR of 145%.
 It seems like an exponential average works better than a simple one.